bell-kevin/SumOfLikeNumbers/README.md

 The program can use ONLY ONE For loop, not one for even numbers and a different one for odd numbers.

-Run the program four times, twice with even numbers and twice with odd numbers, and take screenshots of the results.
+Run the program 4 times, twice with even numbers and twice with odd numbers, and take screenshots of the results.

 Note that you must use correct formatting in the code -- appropriate indentation is most important.
 You can use Shift-Alt-F to have NetBeans automatically format the code correctly.
 If the formatting is incorrect, it will be returned to you for changes with a grade of zero.